 It is also relatively common for nearshored IT outsourcing operations to have a company registered in the country or countries most client organisations come from.
 This can be a major plus for client organisations in terms of legal recourse, accountability and accountancy convenience.

-In a context of more IT specialists generally working remotely and being present onsite only at certain key times, one of the main differentiators between full time employees and nearshored outsourced specialists will no longer be much of a factor.
+In the context of more IT specialists generally working remotely and being present onsite only at certain key times, one of the main differentiators between full-time employees and nearshored outsourced specialists will no longer be much of a factor.
 Especially with many managers and organisations being convinced over recent months that remote work does not necessarily decrease efficiency or even standards of communication, if well managed.
 I’m convinced that we will see strong growth in nearshored IT outsourcing in a post-coronavirus world.